 COVID-19 Vaccines Print Page

-The mRNA vaccines are ~95% effective in preventing COVID-19 infection, and in particular severe COVID-19 requiring hospitalization.
+The available vaccines are highly effective in preventing COVID-19 infection, and in particular severe COVID-19 requiring hospitalization.
 Although there is no data proving their effectiveness in patients with rheumatic diseases, this data is rapidly growing.
 These vaccines can be used safely in patients with rheumatic diseases as well as patients receiving drugs that influence the immune system.

 Which COVID-19 vaccines are recommended for patients with rheumatic disease?

 - Pfizer-BioNTech (tozinameran or BNT162b2) COVID-19 mRNA vaccine is approved for people who are at least 16 years of age

 How is the vaccine administered?